Hhbecker/CoogleEngine/README.md

 To Do
-* answer question at bottom of specs
+* read through specs and powerpoint on project 5
-* ask how to run it on seas shell
+* make testing suite that uses fileIO to accomplish operations that search engine would need (test each scenario layed out below for each method)

-* improve lucid chart memory diagram
+* compare this algorithm to page rank algorithm

 * in put method: efficiency gain by adding new node to front instead of back?